castell0riz0n/angular-modal-gallery/CONTRIBUTING.md

 # E. Run universal example
 1. `cd examples/universal`
-2. `npm run start` => if everything is ok (also in browser's console), kill the process and go to the next step
+2. `npm start` => if everything is ok (also in browser's console), kill the process and go to the next step
 3. `npm run build:dev`
-4. `cd dist/universal/browser && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
+4. `npm run serve:ssr` => if everything is ok (also in browser's console), kill the process and go to the next step
-5. `cd ../../..`
-6. `npm run build:prod`
+5. `npm run build:prod`
-7. `cd dist/universal/browser && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
-8. `cd ../../..`
-9. `npm run serve:ssr` => if everything is ok (also in browser's console), kill the process and go to the next step
+6. `npm run serve:ssr` => if everything is ok (also in browser's console), kill the process and go to the next step
-10. `cd ../..`
+7. `cd ../..`

 # H. Create your pull request
 1. **If it is ok, create your pull request specifying all the details**